 Trainman Ed Jacobson (center) leaves Woking station for the unknown destination of Macon Heights in the film, "The Commuter."

-“The filmmakers Tom Harper and Ollie Downey knew pretty much what they wanted from the start,” Ensby told me during our interview from the UK.
+“The filmmakers Tom Harper and Ollie Downey knew pretty much what they wanted from the start,” Ensby told me during our interview.
 “We wanted to have Macon Heights appear different from Jacobson’s drab daily world, so we gave it a mystical look by pushing the cyans and red colors to heighten the look of the set design.”

 But here is where the subtlety comes in.